-This fund was established to assist small businesses in the Negev, with the broader aim of creating jobs and accelerating economic activity in Israel's southern region.
-By providing resources for economic development, regional growth and the creation of critical new jobs, the fund was designed to subsidize burgeoning entrepreneurs with initial capital and offer professional mentoring to help them realize their business plan while, bringing prosperity and plan while to the underdeveloped Israeli Negev region.
+In partnership with the Jewish Federation of Greater Metrowest, the Greater Miami Jewish Federation supports the Ness Negev Business Loan Fund to assist entrepreneurs and small business owners in the Negev, with the broader aim of creating jobs and accelerating economic activity in Israel’s southern region.
+By providing resources for economic development, regional growth, and the creation of critical new jobs, the fund provides entrepreneurs with initial capital and professional mentoring to help them realize their business vision, bringing prosperity and vision to the underdeveloped Israeli Negev.

 Some examples of the Ness Loan Fund at work:

 Negev Now Network